awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

   If your bucket is in the US Standard Region and you want Amazon S3 to route requests to a facility in northern Virginia, use the following format:

   `bucket-name.s3.us-east-1.amazonaws.com`
 + The files must be publicly readable unless you secure your content in Amazon S3 by using a CloudFront origin access identity\.
-For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.
+For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.

 **Important**
 If the origin is an Amazon S3 bucket, the bucket name must conform to DNS naming requirements\.
 For more information, go to [ Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.